This is guest post by psychotherapist and author Scott Sparrow.

 Although this approach can frustrate a person’s needs for “answers,” it underscores personal responsibility and unacknowledged competencies, as well as approaching the dream as an unfolding relationship.

 Editor’s note: This is part I of an introduction to a new relational method of dreamwork called the Five Star Method.
-Stay tuned for part II which goes into detail about each of the steps for this way of working with dreams.
+Here is part II which goes into detail about each of the steps for this way of working with dreams.

 About the Author